Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/coordination-trust/slides.md

 _So, some personal historical context on me_, when I was a newbie in the web3 space, I hadn’t heard this phrase (or slogan rather?).
 I saw it on ppl’s shirts and felt sort of confused and honestly, kind of excluded from what felt like maybe an inside joke.
-I remember thinking, _wait, I trust people, does that make me wrong?
-Is that a bad thing?_
+I remember thinking, _wait, I trust people, does that make me wrong...
+Is that a bad thing_?
-I asked myself the question, _why is trust such a dirty world in our world?_
+I asked myself the question, _why is trust such a dirty world in our world_?
 Well, in time, thanks to some of my fellow instructors in the room, I came to understand that this phrase is referring to the fact that life is not all sunshine and roses!
 Not all relationships and interactions are filled with trustful actors.
 In fact, most aren't!
 Literally every day we're in situations in which we are forced to treat complete strangers as if we've established real, authentic trust between one another.
 Treat them as if they're a close friend or business partner.
 And _that_ is definitely bad, and is a dirty word, and is a thing that we really shouldn't do.